leslie255/lbvm/manual.md

 For example, the byte `0b10110000` (`0b10000000 & G & E`) encodes the condition of `!(greater | equal)`.

-The status register can be directly addressed to using its encoding of `15`, but it may only be used as the source (`src`) register, not the destination (`dest`) register.
+The status register can be directly addressed to using its encoding of `15` in similar fashion to other registers.
+But upon using status-affecting instructions to change the status register (e.g. `load_imm` a value into status register), the status register would be immediately overwrote within the same instruction.

 ## Memory